Fliplet/fliplet-cli/docs/API/core/storage.md

 ## Namespaced storage

-You can also create a private namespaced storage which is not shared with the `Fliplet.App.Storage` neither with the global `Fliplet.Storage`:
+You can also create a private namespaced storage which is not shared with `Fliplet.App.Storage` or the global `Fliplet.Storage`:

 ```js
 var myPrivateStorage = Fliplet.Storage.Namespace('foo');